-These 25 no added sugar snack ideas are great for runners, athletes or anyone looking to cut back on added sugar.
+These 25 no added sugar snack ideas are great for anyone looking to cut back on added sugar.
 Plus, get the facts on natural versus added sugar.

 Sugar has a terrible reputation, but it’s not all bad.
 As a matter of fact, sugar in the form of carbohydrates is the natural fuel source for exercise.
 But here’s the thing–not all sugar is created equal.